We have updated our privacy policy. By continuing, you are agreeing to our terms.

 All information provided about the law is very general in nature and should not be relied upon as legal advice.
 Every situation is different and should be analyzed by a lawyer who can provide individualized advice based on the facts involved in your unique situation, and a consideration of all of the nuances of the statutes and case law that apply at the time.

-When a person is physically or sexually assaulted on the premises of a restaurant, nightclub or apartment, the assailant can be both criminally and civilly liable for personal injuries caused by the attack.
-A criminal attack that constitutes battery or sexual assault can provide the basis for a personal injury lawsuit, which might result in a broad range of damages, such as medical expenses, lost wages, pain and suffering, loss of consortium, impaired quality of life, vehicle damage and/or other forms of compensatory damages.
+When a person is physically assaulted on the property of a restaurant, nightclub or apartment, or other premises, the assailant could be held both criminally and civilly liable for personal injuries caused by the attack.
+A criminal attack such as battery or sexual assault might provide the basis for a personal injury lawsuit against the attacker, which might result in a broad range of damages, such as medical expenses, lost wages, pain and suffering, loss of consortium, impaired quality of life, vehicle damage and/or other forms of compensatory damages.

-An individual who engages in a violent criminal attack also can be liable for punitive damages, which are intended to punish and discourage especially egregious conduct.
-Admittedly, the potential liability of individuals who commit criminal acts might have limited value because many times they are not financially sound indviduals.
-Also if they do have insurance, insurers will generally deny coverage for criminal acts committed by an insured.
-This means that a criminal offender might be judgment proof, so the property or business owner may constitute the only viable defendant with insurance coverage.
+An individual who commits in a violent criminal attack could also be liable for punitive damages, which are intended to punish and discourage especially egregious conduct.
+However, often in these instances the attacker does not have the financial assets needed to compensate the victim, and even if the attacker has insurance, many companies will deny claims for criminal acts.
+In these cases, the property or business owner whose unsafe premises contributed to the attack may be the only viable defendant with insurance coverage.

 Lawsuits against a business for providing inadequate security must be based on specific types of evidence.
 In Yearwood v.
 Club Miami, Inc, the Georgia Court of Appeals provides an overview of the types of evidence that must be used to prove a negligent security claim under Georgia law.
 The court granted summary judgment for the defendant after the plaintiff failed to present any evidence regarding the sufficiency of the defendant’s voluntary security measures.
 Additionally, the plaintiff failed to provide any evidence regarding prior criminal acts on the premises or in the general vicinity of the club.